top of page

 • Bank of Montreal (including Bank of the West)

-Is your credit card issuer not listed above or in the Compare Credit Cards table?
-Drop us a note and we will research it when we have the volunteer capacity to do it.
+If your credit card issuer is not listed above or is not in the Compare Credit Cards table, drop us a note and we will research it when we have the volunteer capacity to do it.

-Why aren’t more bank with good social or environmental reputations in the Best group?
+Why aren’t more banks with good social or environmental reputations in the Best group?

 Alas, some of them are not entirely living up to their promotions.

-Bank of the West - Dirty investments despite the advertising hype - WORST/AVOID
+Bank of the West - Dirty investments despite the advertising hype - 5th Tier WORST - Priority to avoid

-In 2023, BotW was bought by BMO Harris - a subsidiary of the Bank of Montreal.
+In 2023, BotW was bought by BMO/Bank of Montreal.
 BMO is also a master of good progressive sounding marketing - and also a major dirty financier.
-The Bank of Montreal is #15 on the Banking on Climate Chaos top 60 list and substantially increased fossil fuel financing between 2020 and 2021 to over $18 billion, putting them ahead of BNP.
+The BMO is #18 on the Banking on Climate Chaos top 60 list and substantially increased fossil fuel financing between 2020 and 2021 to over $18 billion, they are now similar in annual fossil lending with BNP.

-REI Coop - switched their card provider from bad to relatively better - 3rd Tier
+REI Coop - switched their card provider from bad to ... another 4th Tier - Smaller fossil lender

-Capital One - Not entirely clean or progressive, but a relatively small player in global fossil finance - 3rd Tier
+Capital One - Not entirely clean or progressive, but a relatively small player in global fossil finance - 4th Tier - Smaller fossil lender

 Capital One is a big financial institution.
 It is not a particularly proactively progressive institution with no policies explicitly excluding any type of fossil fuel projects.
 It does, however, seem to be focused on the individual and small business market.
 Importantly, for purposes of defunding fossil fuel finance, Capital One does not make the cut for the top 60 financial institutions in the Banking on Climate Chaos report.

 Capital One is not entirely clean on fossil fuels.
 Research by Stop the Money Pipeline indicated that 1.4% of their portfolio was in energy loans in 2017.
 We have not found an up-to-date filing listing for Capital One, but their website has a “Capital One Energy Solutions” page indicating $3.5 billion in energy-banking loan commitments and is clearly focused on oil and gas.
 That sounds like a lot of money, but it is small compared to Chase's $62 billion.
-If all of that $3.5 billion of lending is for fossil fuel projects it would place them at #50 in the Banking on Climate Chaos list.
+If all of that $3.5 billion of lending is for fossil fuel projects it would place them within the top 60 fossil fuel lenders in the Banking on Climate Chaos list.
 They are apparently not listed in the Climate Chaos report because it focuses on the top 60 banks globally by asset and they are number 75.

-Elan Financial Services - Issuing for many credit unions and small banks, but still in fossil fuels - 3rd Tier
+Elan Financial Services - Issuing for many credit unions and small banks, but still in fossil fuels - 4th Tier - Smaller fossil lender

 Elan manages credit card services for many credit unions and small banks all over North America.
 It is, however, owned by U.S. Bank / US Bancorp.
 Bancorp has gotten publicity for significant wind and solar investments.
 It also, however, was a major financier of the Enbridge oil pipeline.
-Under pressure, it dropped that project, but continues to finance other fossil fuel infrastructure.
-US Bancorp is the 13th largest bank in the US, was listed in the 2021 Banking on Climate report, and was increasing fossil fuel financing in some sectors in 2020 per that report.
-It was edged out by bigger players in the 2022 report.
+Under pressure, it dropped that project, but continues to finance other fossil fuel infrastructure, has no fossil fuel investment exclusion policy and ranks #28 globally for fossil fuel financing in the 2024 Banking on Climate Chaos report, 6th in fossil financing as a percentage of their total assets, 9th in gas fracking finance.

 Interest rates, rewards, & other features